 The editorial board wishes to acknowledge the Doreen B. Townsend Center for the Humanities at the University of California, Berkeley for its continued support.

-Qui Parle invites submissions of essays and book reviews from a range of fields, including but not limited to: literary and cultural studies, critical theory, aesthetics, religion, political theory, gender and sexuality studies, critical race studies, anthropology, and philosophy.
+Qui Parle invites submissions of essays and book reviews from a range of fields, including but not limited to literary and cultural studies, critical theory, aesthetics, religion, political theory, gender and sexuality studies, critical race studies, anthropology, and philosophy.
 Part of our commitment to transdisciplinary scholarship is to publish work that is accessible to a wide range of scholarly readers.
 Submissions should not exceed 36 double-spaced pages and should be typed in a standard font.
-All submissions not solicited by Qui Parle will be considered under blind review.
+All submissions not solicited by Qui Parle will be considered anonymously.
 Include your name only on the cover page.
-Submissions may be sent in Word Document format (*.doc, Word 97 or newer) to the editorial board at email@example.com.
+Submissions may be sent in Word Document format (*.doc, Word 97 or newer) to the editorial board at firstname.lastname@example.org.

-Stylistic Guidelines: The journal uses the stylistic guidelines set forth in The Chicago Manual of Style, with short form endnotes for bibliographic information.
-Underlining or italicization is preferred over bold face emphasis.
+Stylistic Guidelines: Please use the stylistic guidelines set forth in The Chicago Manual of Style.
+Please do not use the author-date convention.
+Underlining or italicization is preferred over boldface for emphasis.
 A detailed style guide is available here.